-In the latest installment of our webinar series on the 4th of May, our Corporate Account Manager Gareth Hunter gave attendees an insight into the new and existing challenges faced by multi-academy trusts within the school food service sector.
+In the latest instalment of our webinar series on the 4th of May, our Corporate Account Manager Gareth Hunter gave attendees an insight into the new and existing challenges faced by multi-academy trusts within the school foodservice sector.
 The webinar session provided key points regarding CRBC’s new wave of challenges faced by multi-academy trusts due to the COVID-19 pandemic.
 Gareth also discussed:

 - The future of school foodservice.

 - What does good school foodservice look like?

 - How CRBC solutions can provide better outcomes for schools.

 Attendees were also able to partake in a live Q&A at the end of the session to address their thoughts and ask questions.